enhance-dev/enhance-image/readme.md

 ### Configuration

-The image transformation service works by taking a source image from your project and applying transformations based on size, image format, and image quality (for lossless formats).
+The image transformation service works by taking a source image from your project and applying transformations based on size, image format, and image quality.
 You can customize these parameters by adding an `@enhance-image` pragma to your project’s `.arc` file.
 For example:

 ```.arc
 @enhance-image